chrisgrieser/chrisgrieser.github.io/setup-description.md

   (`chris-grieser.de/subsite`).
 - My package at Strato includes a [basic SSL certificate](https://www.strato.de/faq/domains/wie-kann-ich-mein-kostenfreies-strato-ssl-zertifikat-verwenden/).
-  It does only offer encryption for the main domain, not any subdomains.
+  It does only offer encryption for the main domain, but not subdomains.
   However, due to using GitHub pages, it's the site uses the certificate from "Let's encrypt" (the provider used by GitHub).